 Across from Boomerang is the Moroccan Merchant gift shop, offering t-shirts, plush, as well as clearance and sale items.
 Moroccan Merchant is an original structure and retail location to the park but opened in 1973 as the Diamond Mine.
 It was renamed in the early 90's to Moroccan Merchant.
-Floral Clock 1977-1996, 2018 - Current

 A Worlds of Fun botanical tradition for over twenty years returns in 2018.
 Located in it's original location on the hillside between Casbah Games and the Moulin Rouge, this landscaping masterpiece is similar but larger with new sun and moon topiaries.

 Auntie Anne's early 90's (rename 2013)-current

 This small snack stand is across from Moroccan Merchant and offers many of Auntie Anne's favorites including classic pretzels, pretzel dogs, and pretzel nuggets.
 Auntie Anne's, like many food service locations in the park, has been through a variety of renames.
 The stand opened in the early 90's as Rick's Cafe(named after Rick Rau who was director of Marketing at the time).
 In 2001 it was renamed for the first time to King Tut's Fresh Cut fries, and retained the name King Tut's, with a variety of menus (including Zarda BBQ and Sheridan's) over the years, until 2013 when it became known as Auntie Anne's.
-Dino Store 1973 (rename 2013)-current

-The exit to Dinosaur's Alive ends in this shop, but can be entered from the midway also; it features a wide variety of dinosaur-related merchandise including fossils, t-shirts, and dinosaur plush.
-The location of the Dino Store has, like Moroccan Merchant, been a retail location since the park opened, but opened as Bwana's Bargains in 1973.
+Worlds of Fun's only arcade is small but fun, and comes equipped with skeeball machines as well as various other electronic arcade games.
+The Arcade replaces the Dino Store and except for the addition of the machines hasn't been modified on the interior.
+Until the modification to an arcade the structure itself had been a retail location since the park opened in 1973 and the building was known as Bwana's Bargains.
 It became known as Tangier's Traders in the early 90's and by 2000 was known as the Wood & Leather shop.
 In 2013, it was extensively remodeled to the Dino Store.